How can you help?

 - TCP-based

-- Likely libp2p-based (strictly speaking, not a hard requirement, but very desirable for interoperability)
+- Likely pea2pea-based with Yamux and Noise (strictly speaking, not a hard requirement)

 - Low overhead and high performance